kuglimon/dotfiles/zettelkasten/20240521-nix-study-material.md

 First tip is to read other peoples nix configs and nix code.
 It's far easier than any of the documentation available in my opinion.

+[Matthew Croughan - What Nix Can Do (Docker Can't) - SCaLE 20x](https://www.youtube.com/watch?v=6Le0IbPRzOE).
+This is where my Nix journey started.
+I watched this video and migrated my main desktop the next day.

 [NixOS & Flakes Book](https://nixos-and-flakes.thiscute.world/introduction/).
 Great for learning about Nix language and Flakes.
 Contains other topics as well.